See also -

 quick and easy access: see here.]

-QuickWords (specifically, their abbreviated forms) are "words" and
+QuickWords (specifically, their abbreviated forms) are considered "words" and

-therefore need to be separated from preceding characters
+therefore need to be separated from preceding characters with a space,

-expand when you follow the QuickWord with a space, tab, or hard
+even when you follow the QuickWord with a space, tab, or hard return.

 characters, such as in a mathematical formula.

 To do this you will need to -

 (using the "Expand as text with Formatting" option), then -